hassantafreshi/easy-form-builder/readme.txt

 *Signature Forms*: Make your contact forms stand out by adding signature fields for your users to sign.
 Signature forms can be used for a variety of purposes, such as contracts or agreements.
 By including this feature in your forms, you can improve user engagement and increase the likelihood of form completion.

 *Location picker (Geolocation)*: With Easy Form Builder, you can effortlessly incorporate a Geolocation feature into your forms, including Contact Us forms.
-This powerful feature enables users to conveniently select one or more points using Google Maps API.
+This powerful feature enables users to conveniently select one or more points using LeafletJs and Openstreetmap.

 *Countries list*: Make it easy for your users to select their country with the Easy Form Builder's country list select field.
 This drop-down field includes the local names of all countries, making it more user-friendly and accessible.
 Add it to your Contact Us form or country form today.